flriancu/fortran_demo/SETUP.md

 ### Installing the tools

-1. Open a `cmd` terminal and install a Fortran compiler and other necessary tools:
+1. Open a `cmd` terminal and install a Fortran compiler, a C compiler and other necessary tools:
     ```
     winget install Kitware.CMake
     winget install Ninja-build.Ninja